 - 1. Review Conference Date - 2.
-Purpose of Conference- The purposes for the meeting should align with the selected purpose on the NOC. - a) Mark "IEP Annual Review/Revision - b) Mark "Transition" for students 14 1⁄2 years or older - c) Mark "Graduation" for students in high school - d) Mark "FBA/BIP" for students with an emotional disability or if they require a FBA/BIP. - 3.
-Student Identification Information - a) Review this information very carefully and ensure it is accurate - b) If changes are needed, make sure to follow the Change Sheet procedures - c) Once you make changes, make sure to click on the "Refresh student information" button so you can see the changes. - 4.
-Document 3 attempts made to arrange the Annual IEP Review - 5.
-Record Procedural Safeguards date - 6.
-Check appropriate Transfer of Rights box - 7.
-Parent(s) were given a copy - a) The Parent must always leave with a copy of the IEP regardless of the circumstances. - 8.
-Always mark the "IEP", "District behavior intervention policy" and "District's behavior intervention procedures" and ensure the parents are given those documents at every Annual IEP Review meeting.
-(The behavior policies and procedures are listed as two documents on the State IEP forms; we have one policy and procedure document.
-You can find this document under District Forms in EmbraceIEP.) - 9.
-Updated IEP documentation directions for seniors who will graduate at the end of this school year. - a) Write the IEP for one school year (same as you would for any other student). - b) Then from the conference summary report page, click on "update student info".
-Then complete the following; - 1) Add necessary dates to the IEP Evaluation Data and Special Education Eligibility sections. - 2) Update the Student Placement Information making sure all blanks are filled in. - 3) Current Year; Grade "12" School Year "21/22" - 4) Next Year; Grade "graduate" School Year "22/23" - 5) Update the Student and Parent Information sections making sure all blanks are filled in. - 6) When you return to the conference summary report page make sure you click on the "refresh student info" tab.
+Purpose of Conference- The purposes for the meeting should align with the selected purpose on the NOC. - a) Mark "IEP Annual Review/Revision - b) Mark "Transition" for students 14 $^{1\!/}{2}$ years or older - c) Mark "Graduation" for students in high school - d) Mark "FBA/BIP" for students with an emotional disability or if they require a FBA/BIP. - 3.
+Student Identification Information - a) Review this information very carefully and ensure it is accurate - b) If changes are needed, make sure to follow the Change Sheet procedures - c) Once you make changes, click on the "Refresh student information" button so you can see the changes.

+4.In the parent/guardian section, mark "yes" or "no" next to educational surrogate parent.

+- 5. Mark "yes" or "no" in both sets of boxes under Interpreter Services - 6.
+Mark "yes" or "no" regarding if the meeting was at a mutually agreed upon time and place. - 7.
+Document 3 attempts made to arrange the Annual IEP Review be specific

+8. Record the date the Procedural Safeguards were provided to the parent (parents will initial) and the language in which they were provided

+9. Check appropriate Transfer of Rights box

+10. Parent(s) were given a copy of the: - mark the appropriate boxes for the documents that were provided to the parent and record the dates.
+The Parent must always leave with a copy of the IEP regardless of the circumstances.

+11. Always mark box "IEP" and include in what language it was provided to the parent.
+Also, always mark "district's behavioral intervention policy", "understanding PUNS" and "ABLE brochure".
+Check "evaluation report and eligibility determination" if needed.
+Mark "three day draft" and document how and when the parent was provided the draft documents.
+Drafts must be provided to parents/guardians at least 3 school days prior to IEP meetings.

+12. Updated IEP documentation directions for seniors who will graduate at the end of this school year.

+- a) Write the IEP for one school year (same as you would for any other student). - b) From the conference summary report page, click on "update student info".
+Then complete the following; - 1) Share missing data that belongs in the red box with your MSSE secretary - 2) Add necessary dates to the IEP Evaluation Data and Special Education Eligibility sections. - 3) Update the Student Placement Information making sure all blanks are filled in.

+- 4) Current Year; Grade "12" School Year "22/23", Case Manager - 5) Next Year Info; Grade "graduate" School Year "23/24", Case Manager - 6) Update the Student and Parent Information sections making sure all blanks are filled in for both parents if they live apart - 7) When you return to the conference summary report page make sure you click on the "refresh student info" tab. - 8) This will ensure that students will roll up to the next grade on July 1st for the following school year.